How to Become a CA in India? Complete Process, Eligibility, Course Guide

 1. Foundation Route

-To purse CA course through Foundation route, one has to register for the course after Class 12.
-In this route, candidates have to clear all three levels of the course.
+The first route for CA course is after class 12.
+Candidates can register for the CA Foundation course after 12.
+This is the first level of Chartered Accountancy course.
 One should have scored a minimum of 50% in class 12 to pursue CA.

-Post registration, the candidate will get 4 months of study period to cover the course syllabus.
-They will be eligible to appear for the CA Foundation exam.
-ICAI conducts the CA Foundation exam thrice in a year, candidates can register as per eligibility.
+Post registration, the candidate gets 4 months of study period to cover the course syllabus.
+Once they have covered it, they will be eligible to appear for the CA Foundation exam.
+CA Foundation exam is conducted thrice in a year, but the student can appear for the exam, in the session they are eligible for.
 Minimum marks required to clear the Foundation level is 40 percent in all papers and 55 percent overall.

 Also Read: Detailed CA Eligibility Criteria